 With nearly everyone sending text messages these days, you may be wondering what kind of texting etiquette to practice.
 What is and isn't appropriate to send via text message?
 Learn some fun facts about texting etiquette in this helpful guide.

-At SimpleTexting we spend a lot of time thinking about texting.
-But what exactly is in a text?
-And, more specifically, what is acceptable to say in a text message?
-In a world where phone calls are seldom and a text feels like the best way to communicate just about anything, are there certain things that shouldn’t be said in a text?
-We conducted a study to dig into that question and found that the answer depends on when you were born.
+At SimpleTexting we spend a lot of time thinking about text messages and text marketing, from helping nonprofits to working with successful businesses.
+But what exactly is in a text message?
+And, more specifically, what news or information is acceptable to say in a text message?
+In a world where phone calls are rare and a text often feels like the best way to communicate just about anything, are there certain things that shouldn’t be said in an SMS or text message?
+We conducted a study to dig into the question of texting etiquette, and found that the answers can vary from generation to generation.

 When it comes to what information it is and isn’t ok to send via text, the survey revealed deeply disparate attitudes across generations when it comes to one thing in particular: breaking up with someone.